rseng/rsepedia-analysis/data/github/curl/curl/CONCAT.md

   should ideally contain the CVE number.

-- The security team also decides on and delivers a monetary reward to the reporter as per the bug-bounty polices.
+- The security team also decides on and delivers a monetary reward to the reporter as per the bug-bounty policies.

 - No more than 10 days before release, inform [distros@openwall](https://oss-security.openwall.org/wiki/mailing-lists/distros)